risk-first/website/snippets/Audience.md

 So, if you are interested in _avoiding your project failing_, this is probably going to be useful knowledge.

-### For Developers, Testers and Business Analysts
+### For Team Members

-Risk-First is a tool you can deploy to immediately improve your ability to plan your work.
+Risk-First is a toolkit you can deploy to immediately improve your ability to plan your work and avoid pitfalls.
+But that's not the only goal.
 Frequently, we find software methodologies "done to us" from above.
-Risk-First is a toolkit to help _take apart_ methodologies like [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), [Lean](https://en.wikipedia.org/wiki/Lean_software_development) and [Prince2](https://en.wikipedia.org/wiki/PRINCE2), and understand them.
+Risk-First is a toolkit to help _take apart_ methodologies like Scrum, Lean or Prince2, and understand them.

 Methodologies are _bicycles_, rather than _religions_.
 Rather than simply _believing_, we can take them apart and see how they work.